soominimini/QT_game_final/ReadME.md

 - `templates/` - HTML templates
 - `static/` - Static assets (images, CSS, JS)
 - `user_files/` - User session data
-- Mock ROS packages (for Windows dev only)
+-  ROS packages (for Windows dev only)

 ## Troubleshooting

-### Import Errors
-If you get `ModuleNotFoundError` for ROS packages, ensure the mock packages are in the project root and Python can find them.

 ### Port Already in Use
 If port 5000 is in use, modify the port in `main.py` at the bottom where Flask runs.